The Authors Guild Guide to Self-Publishing

 Finally, it’s important to recognize that getting a book added to a library’s catalog is just step one.
 Even if libraries help books get discovered, what does the library do to make patrons aware of new books?
 Before you market yourself to any library system, study how it publicizes new additions to its collections.
 Does it have displays or endcaps, informational newsletters, events or interviews with authors?
 It’s one thing to get your book added to the collection but quite another to generate interest and make it something that the community wants to read.

 Securing a Book Distributor

-There are two types of distributors of interest to self-publishing authors: (1) those that make a book available to be ordered by retailers, such as IngramSpark or CreateSpace, and (2) those that actively represent and pitch books to retailers.
+There are two types of distributors of interest to self-publishing authors: (1) those that make a book available to be ordered by retailers, such as IngramSpark, and (2) those that actively represent and pitch books to retailers.
 The first option is a given for all authors who are serious about self-publishing, and it costs little or nothing to achieve.